Roar (Imperial IPA)

 Mouthfeel: Medium-light body, medium carbonation, and slightly creamy with low alcohol warmth.

-Overall: A very drinkable Double IPA that's on the lower end of the alcohol spectrum for this style.
-It also won't blast your tastebuds out, too much, with bitterness.
+Overall: A very drinkable Imperial IPA that’s on the lower end of the alcohol spectrum for this style.
+It also won’t blast your tastebuds out, too much, with bitterness.

 What foods would pair well with Roar?